drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/PW/Setback.md

+## Building Setback from Boundary
 ---
 title: Building Setback from Boundary
 link: https://www.ura.gov.sg/Corporate/Guidelines/Development-Control/Non-Residential/PW/Setback
 date: 23 October 2023

+^(1): Road Reserve: The plot of land to be vested in the State as required under the Street Works Act.
+It is demarcated by the line of Road Reserve in the Road Line Plan and the site boundary.
 ---

-# Building Setback from Boundary

 Setback Requirements